S. R. Ramaswamy: Writing

-S. R. Ramaswamy was fortunate in coming under the umbrella of such intellectual giants as D. V. Gundappa, V. Sitaramayya, Rallapalli Ananta Krishna Sharma, A. R. Krishnashastry, P. Kodanda Rao and Yadava Rao Joshi among others.
-His close association with D. V. Gundappa saw him putting to paper many of D. V. G.'s dictations; a task which he carried out with such meticulous dedication that D. V. Gundappa later reminisced about Ramaswamy in "Gnapaka Chitrashale" with great affection and gratitude.
-In fact, S. R. Ramaswamy played a pivotal role in compilation, editing and often proof-reading many of D. V. G's works – most notably "Jeevanadharmayoga" & "Bhagavadtatparya".
+S. R. Ramaswamy came under the umbrella of intellectuals such as D. V. Gundappa, V. Sitaramayya, Rallapalli Ananta Krishna Sharma, A. R. Krishnashastry, P. Kodanda Rao and Yadava Rao Joshi among others.
+He put to paper many of D. V. G.'s dictations and also compiled, edited and proof-read Gundappa's works – including "Jeevanadharmayoga" and "Bhagavadtatparya".

-His first book "Mahabharatada Belavanige" (1972) attracted considerable attention from critics.
-His two volumes on Russian painter Svetoslav Roerich which came out as a collective in 1974 remains probably the only collected archive of the great painter's works and exhibitions around the world.
-His work "Shatamanada Tiruvinalli Bharata" (India at the turn of the century) (1989) won him the "Karnataka Sahitya Akademi Award" for best work written in Social Science in 1992.
+His first book "Mahabharatada Belavanige" (1972) attracted attention from critics.
+His two volumes on Russian painter Svetoslav Roerich, which came out as a collective in 1974, is an archive of the great painter's works and exhibitions around the world.
+In 1992, he was awarded the Karnataka Sahitya Akademi Award in the Social Science category for his 1989 publication, Shatamanada Tiruvinalli Bharata (India at the Turn of the Century).
 B. R. Ambedkar's biography co-authored with Chandrashekhar Bhandary titled "Samaja-Chikitsaka Ambedkar" published in 1990 attracted great attention and commendation for its truthfulness, accuracy and lack of bias.
 In fact, it has been widely translated into many Indian vernacular languages over the years.
 S. R. Ramaswamy's outspoken stand on the "Swadeshi" ideology was mirrored in two of his books published in 1994 titled "Swadeshi Jagruti" and "Swadeshi: Ondu Samvada" (Swadeshi: A Dialogue).
-His take on Globalisation and its impact on third world economies was well illustrated in his book published in 1995 titled "In The Woods of Globalisation".
-The successive year, 1996, he penned a biography of president of Indian National Congress and later the Indian National Army Subhas Chandra Bose titled "Kolminchu", which was received well by critics and readers alike.
+His take on Globalisation and its impact on Developing World economies was well illustrated in his book published in 1995 titled "In The Woods of Globalisation".
+The successive year, 1996, he penned a biography of the president of the Indian National Congress and later the Indian National Army Subhas Chandra Bose titled "Kolminchu", which was received well by critics and readers alike.
 In the successive years, S. R. Ramaswamy brought out collections of brief biographical sketches of eminent personalities such as S. Srikanta Sastri, D. V. Gundappa, V. Sitaramayya, Rallapalli Ananta Krishna Sharma, Virakesari Sitarama Sastri, N. Chennakeshaiavaih, Yadavraj Joshi, P. Kodanda Rao, Ti.
 Ta.
 Sharma, Pt.
 Seshadri Gawai, M. H. Marigowda and V. S. Kowshik among others in two books titled "Deevitegegalu" and "Deeptimantaru" in 1998 and 2011.
 In addition to these, there are in excess of 20 various books of different Indian languages which have been translated to Kannada.